 Like any fruit, they have their prime time.
 Steer clear of bananas with soft spots or black, moldy stems – these are signs of over-ripeness.
 Also, if you come across gray-yellow or dull yellow bananas, give them a miss.
 These colors suggest improper temperature handling, and they might not develop their full, rich flavor.

 Storing Burro Bananas is a delicate art.
 The ideal temperature range is between 60 to 65 degrees – this keeps them at their existing stage of ripeness.
 Be mindful that temperatures above 69 degrees will hasten the ripening process.
 So, find a cool, cozy spot for your Burro Bananas to rest.

 Patience is a virtue, but sometimes we just can’t wait for our Burro to ripen.
 If you find yourself with green ones, here’s a handy trick: put them into a plastic bag, seal it, and place the bag in a warm place, like on top of your refrigerator.
 The heat will speed up the ripening process, bringing you closer to enjoying your delicious Burro Banana.

 To ripen green bananas, put them into a plastic bag, seal it and place the bag in a warm place like on top of your refrigerator.
-This will cause the bananas to heat up which speeds the ripening process.
+This will cause to heat up which speeds the ripening process.
 You can also put other green fruit like peaches and

 You can freeze bananas!
 Just peel and store in plastic bags up to 6 months.
 They are generally only good for smoothies and baking once frozen.
 Thaw and drain frozen extra-ripe bananas and use in baked goods… or slice frozen into blender drinks.
 Have for